val-fom/webpack-learning/README.md

     new ExtractTextPlugin("[name].css"),

-    new webpack.LoaderOptionsPlugin({ // to deside weather to minimize or not
+    new webpack.LoaderOptionsPlugin({ // to decide whether to minimize or not
       minimize: inProduction
     })